racar/newsapi/README.md

-# Simple API client builded in sinatra.rb
+# Simple API builded in sinatra.rb

 ## Hot it works?
 1. Be sure you get a APIKEY from https://gnews.io/